spatialos/UnrealGDK/SpatialGDK/Documentation/content/schema.md

 ## Deleting schema

-Whenever you generate schema, the GDK checks the [`SchemaDatabase`]({{urlRoot}}/content/glossary#schemadatabase) and all the relevant objects in your project and removes any references to missing objects from the `SchemaDatabase`.
+Whenever you generate schema, the GDK checks the [`SchemaDatabase`(Unreal GDK Glossary)]({{urlRoot}}/content/glossary#schemadatabase) and all the relevant objects in your project and removes any references to missing objects from the `SchemaDatabase`.

 If you delete any objects in your project, the GDK removes them from the `SchemaDatabase` the next time you generate schema.